newshorts/InlineVideo/README.md

 ## Motivation

-This project was started because I believe developers should have to freedom to choose if their videos are meant to play full screen or not.
-I understand the reasoning behind apples choices for the iphone, but sometimes a design or interactive experience calls for an inline video and iPhone users shouldn't be left out.
+I believe developers should have to freedom to choose if their videos are meant to play inline or not.
+I understand the reasoning behind Apple's choices for the iphone, but sometimes a design or interactive experience calls for an inline video and iPhone users shouldn't be left out.
 Also, with the introduction of IOS 8 and webGL enabled by default, you would think we'd be able to use video textures...

 ## Installation